openebs-archive/openebs-docs/docs/prerequisites.md

 <h3><a class="anchor" aria-hidden="true" id="openshift"></a>Red Hat OpenShift</h3>

-OpenEBS can be installed using Openshift on the following Operating Systems.
+OpenEBS can be installed on Openshift configured with any of the following Operating Systems.

+1. RHEL 7
+2. CoreOS

 Tested OpenShift versions are 3.10 and 4.2.

-1. On RHEL 7
-2. CoreOS

 <h4><a class="anchor" aria-hidden="true" id="On-RHEL"></a>On RHEL</h4>